afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto1/README.md

 ### Part 2 (buttons map)

 1. Open "SimpleHidWriter.exe".
 Locate `Device VID=1D50` in the top area, and click on it.
-2. You should see continuous report lines starting with `RD 01`.
+2. You could see continuous report lines starting with `RD 01`.
 Ignore them.
 Click on `Clear` from time to time.
 3. Enter `04` at field `ReportID`.
 4. Enter `07 09 0A` at fields below `ReportID`.
 Click on `Set Feature`.
 5. Enter `03` at field `ReportID`.